gavv/gavv.github.io/content/blog/009-pulseaudio-under-the-hood.md

       <div>module-waveout</div>
     </div>

-    WaveOut backend implements virtual source and sink for the legacy Win32 WaveIn/WaveOut interfaces.
+    WaveOut backend implements source and sink for the legacy Win32 WaveIn/WaveOut interfaces.
 They are part of [MultiMedia Extensions](https://en.wikipedia.org/wiki/Windows_legacy_audio_components) introduced in Windows 95 and still supported in recent Windows versions (with some issues).

     Each source or sink is connected to a single device.
 At startup, PulseAudio can automatically create one sink and one source for the first available device if it is running on Windows.